SamThompson/SamThompson.github.io/_posts/2015-11-20-introducing-bubble-actions.md

 Pinterest version, but it's fairly close:
 <img src="/assets/bubble-actions-2.png" alt="BubbleActions screenshot 1" style="width: 300px;"/>

-You can find the code for BubbleActions on [Github](https://github.com/SamThompson/BubbleActions).
+BubbleActions supports adding up to 5 fully customizable actions.
+You can find the code and documentation for BubbleActions on [Github](https://github.com/SamThompson/BubbleActions).
 Contributions and feedback are always welcome.